Lunthn/To-do-list/README.md

 # To-do
-I made a pretty basic to-do list to learn the basics of JavaScipt.
-There are some simple features, like the option to show done task and the option to show when a task was made or marked as done.
-Tasks are saved in 'LocalStorage', so refreshing or closing the page won't make you lose data/tasks.
+I made a pretty basic to-do list to learn the basics of JavaScript.
+It includes some simple features, like the option to show completed tasks and the option to display when a task was created or marked as done.
+Tasks are saved in LocalStorage, so refreshing or closing the page won’t cause you to lose data or tasks.

-Cropped screenshots:
+Cropped screenshots (click on the image for a larger view):
 <br>
 <br>
 <img src="screenshots/screenshot2.png">